-Through incorporating the avoidance, minimization, and mitigation recommendations identified in Section 8, the Short-span Alternative, Long-span Alternative, and the Couch Extension Alternative would be expected to have significantly less impact on utilities when compared to the Retrofit Alternative.
+Through incorporating the avoidance, minimization, and mitigation recommendations identified in Section 8, the Short-span Alternative, Draft EIS Long-span Alternative, and the Couch Extension Alternative would be expected to have significantly less impact on utilities when compared to the Retrofit Alternative.
+The Refined Long-span Alternative would be expected to have less impact on utilities when compared to the Draft EIS Long-span Alternative.
 It is noted that substantial impacts could occur for several utilities, but by incorporating the avoidance, minimization, and mitigation recommendations, the impacts would be similar in context and severity to other complex highway and bridge improvement projects in urban areas.

-8 Mitigation Measures
+Mitigation Measures 8